Occupational Safety and Health Administration (OSHA), Labor.

 Start Supplemental Information

-OSHA processes applications by an NRTL for renewal of recognition following requirements in Appendix A to 29 CFR 1910.7.
-OSHA conducts renewals in accordance with the procedures in 29 CFR 1910.7, App.
-II.C.
-In accordance with these procedures, NRTLs submit a renewal request to OSHA, not less than nine months, or no more than one year, before the expiration date of its current recognition.
-A renewal request includes a request for renewal and any additional information the NRTL wishes to submit to demonstrate its continued compliance with the terms of its recognition and 29 CFR 1910.7.
+OSHA processes applications by a NRTL for renewal of recognition following requirements in appendix A to 29 CFR 1910.7.
+OSHA conducts renewals in accordance with the procedures in 29 CFR 1910.7, appendix A, paragraph II.C.
+In accordance with these procedures, NRTLs submit a renewal request to OSHA, not less than nine months or no more than one year, before the expiration date of its current recognition.
+The submission includes a request for renewal and any additional information the NRTL wishes to submit to demonstrate its continued compliance with the terms of its recognition and 29 CFR 1910.7.
 If OSHA has not conducted an on-site assessment of the NRTL's headquarters and key sites within the past 18 to 24 months, it will schedule the necessary on-site assessments prior to the expiration date of the NRTL's recognition.
 Upon review of the submitted material and, as necessary, the successful completion of the on-site assessment, OSHA announces its preliminary decision to grant or deny renewal in the Federal Register and solicit comments from the public.
 OSHA then publishes a final Federal Register notice responding to any comments and renewing the NRTL's recognition for a period of five years, or denying the renewal of recognition.

 II.
 Notice of Preliminary Findings

-OSHA is providing notice that MET is applying for renewal of its current recognition as a NRTL.
+OSHA is providing notice that MET is applying for renewal of its recognition as a NRTL.
 This renewal covers MET's existing NRTL scope of recognition.
 OSHA evaluated MET's application for renewal and preliminarily determined that MET can continue to meet the requirements prescribed by 29 CFR 1910.7 for recognition.
-Accordingly, OSHA is making a determination that it does not need to conduct an on-site review of MET's facilities based on its evaluations of MET's application and all other available information.
-This information includes OSHA's most recent audit of MET conducted on September 26-28, 2012, in which the auditors found some non-conformances with the requirements of 29 CFR 1910.7.
-MET addressed these issues sufficiently to meet the applicable NRTL requirements.
-This preliminary finding does not constitute an interim or temporary approval of the application.
+Accordingly, OSHA is making a determination that it does not need to conduct an additional on-site review of MET's facility based on its evaluations of MET's application and all other available information.
+This information includes OSHA's most recent audit of MET's NRTL recognized site during this recognition period, and the satisfactory resolution of non-conformances with the requirements of 29 CFR 1910.7.
+This preliminary finding does not constitute an interim or temporary approval of the request.

 III.
 Authority and Signature